Tom Taylor (sculptor): Associations

+the Canterbury Society of Arts (CSA) and The Group.

+He also helped to found two artists's groups:

+20/20 Vision in the mid-1960s and The Sculptors' Group in the early 1970s (see Organiser).

+Taylor exhibited work with The Group, 20/20 Vision and the CSA (see Sculpture).

-Critical evaluation of work
+Critical evaluation

-Only a few reviews of Taylor's work have been found, but they are positive.
+Few reviews of Taylor's sculptures have been found but those that have are positive.

 Moraine (1967) was a freestanding sculpture and Taylor's first formal abstraction.

-It was composed of forms made from welded sheet steel.
+It was composed of forms welded from sheet steel.

-The work is in the collection of Christchurch Art Gallery (CAG; Te Puna o Waiwhetū).
+The work is in the collection of Christchurch Art Gallery (CAG; Māori: Te Puna o Waiwhetū).

-They note how the smooth finish hid the technique used to make it.
+They noted how the smooth finish hid the technique used to make it.

+In 1990, Taylor said it was his favourite work.

-IBM Centre external to internal (1971) was an architectural sculpture, again composed of steel forms.
-At over 4 metres high by 5 meters long, it was Taylor's largest known work.
-It was mounted in the portico at the front of the office block.
-Vertical forms on the floor and ceiling curved to horizontal and merged.
-The work continued through a gap in the glass curtain wall to its end in the lobby.
+An architectural sculpture for the IBM Centre, Wellington (1971) was also composed of steel forms.
+At over 4 metres high by 5 metres long, it was Taylor's largest known work.
+Mounted in the portico at the front of the office block, vertical forms on the floor and ceiling curved to horizontal, merged then went through a gap in the glass curtain wall to end in the lobby.
 Architect Martin Hill sketched and reviewed the work for his Wellington Townscape column in The Dominion newspaper.
-He wrote it was "... a sensitively shaped vigorous form." that rewarded repeat viewing.
+He wrote it was "... a sensitively shaped vigorous form." which rewarded repeat viewing.
+It was removed c.
+1980 and is presumed to have been destroyed.

 Transit (1976) was another architectural sculpture and Taylor's last known formal abstraction.
-It was in the University of Auckland Medical School, and it was mounted in a stairwell landing which had a window.
-The work was made from steel sheets on beams running between the walls and ceiling.
-In his book New Zealand Sculpture: A History, art historian Michael Dunn wrote it was highly abstract and industrial looking.
+It was in the University of Auckland Medical School.

+Mounted in a stair landing with a window, it was made of sheet steel on beams running between the walls and ceiling.
+In his book New Zealand Sculpture: A History, art historian Michael Dunn wrote Transit was highly abstract and industrial looking.
 He noted how "... the beams appear to move in space, creating a contrast with the architecture and a frame for the view through the window ...".